OpenZeppelin/openzeppelin-gsn-helpers/README.md

 await fundRecipient(web3, { recipient: <address>, amount: 50000000 });
 ```

-NOTE: All of these actions require a https://github.com/trufflesuite/ganache-cli/[local blockchain] to be running in the background on port 8545.
+NOTE: All of these actions require a [local blockchain](https://github.com/trufflesuite/ganache-cli/) to be running in the background on port 8545.

-== Learn More
+## Learn More

- * Head to link:docs/modules/ROOT/pages/preparing-a-testing-environment.adoc[Preparing a Testing Environment] to quickstart your project with ready-to-use GSN setup scripts.
+ * Head to [Preparing a Testing Environment](docs/modules/ROOT/pages/preparing-a-testing-environment.adoc) to quickstart your project with ready-to-use GSN setup scripts.
- * For detailed usage information, take a look at the link:docs/modules/ROOT/pages/api.adoc[API Reference].
+ * For detailed usage information, take a look at the [API Reference](docs/modules/ROOT/pages/api.adoc).

-== License
+## License

 The MIT License.